 This led to Joel being retained by over 200 gas and electric utilities and over 100 industrial and commercial firms across the United States to help them clarify and implement successful customer energy programs.
 As part of these efforts Joel wrote about a dozen books for EEI, EPRI, NRECA, and others on how to approach key accounts and customer agendas.
 His client roster included virtually every major investor-owned utility in the US.

-Today at Apogee, Joel continues to consult with such companies and serve as a thought leader and speaker in energy master planning, online energy efficiency program implementation, energy marketing, and demand side management for US utilities and large industrial enterprises.
+Joel servef as a thought leader and speaker in energy master planning, online energy efficiency program implementation, energy marketing, and demand side management for US utilities and large industrial enterprises.
 Perhaps the high point of his career was when he was asked to keynote the annual JD Power meeting on customer service.
+Joel retired from Apogee in 2023 when he and his wife Susan sold the company to M33 Growth.

-Joel has served as Deacon for his church, teaches Sunday School with a special emphasis on the Jewish perspective in the life and teaching of Jesus.
+Joel has served as Deacon for his church, and teaches Sunday School with a special emphasis on the Jewish perspective in the life and teaching of Jesus.
 He plays bassoon for several church orchestras and has performed in the Bradenton Symphony Orchestra and the Sarasota Pops Orchestra.
+Joel also serves on the Board of Directors for the Sarasota Pops.
 Joel writes two weekly blogs: www.captain-obvious.com which covers the energy issues for energy companies today and www.geektheology.net which offers his insights into spiritual questions based upon his Jewish heritage coupled with his personal journey as an adult convert to Christianity.

 Susan was born in Pittsburgh, Pennsylvania, as her father was finishing his PhD in metallurgical engineering at Carnegie Mellon.
 He accepted a professorship at the University of Kentucky thinking Lexington would be a nice place to raise kids.
 And it was.
 She grew up owning and riding horses, loving the beautiful horse farms with rolling hills of bluegrass and white fences, and to this day enjoys many long-lasting friendships forged there.